ronnieholm/Bugfree.Spo.ExternalSharingCenter/README.md

     bugfreespoextsharingcntr would be a decent candidate (this is the placeholder used inside the config files).

-    The connection string is available under Storage Account, Keys, and then Primary Connection String.
-As with any config file connection string, Azure ignores it for security reasons and requires those be setup in the Azure Portal under Application Settings.
+    The connection string is available under *Storage Account*, *Keys*, and then *Primary Connection String*.
+As with any config file connection string, Azure ignores it for security reasons and requires those be setup in the Azure Portal under *Application Settings*.

 On first-time publication of Bugfree.Spo.ExternalSharingCenter.WebJob from inside Visual Studio, a schedule must be setup.
 Running the